alexandrezlima/documentations/docs/icongenerator.md

 This functions allows you to create icons in any size.
 Power of two is **not** a requirement.

 ##### Import
 The import function is used to create an `.uasset` texture file that will appear in your content folder, and you'll be able to see it inside the editor.
 You can imagine it as a shortcut of exporting an icon and then importing it manually to the project (as we normally do with textures).
+Make sure to apply the sRGB fix (#Washed-colors-correction), otherwise the icon create will not be saved.

 <figure markdown>
 ![Import](assets/icongenerator-assets/icon-generator-import.png){ width=350 }